hathind-ms/copilot-basic/samples/apps/copilot-chat-app/webapp/README.md

-# Copilot Chat Guest Web App
+# Copilot Chat Web App
 > This learning sample is for educational purposes only and is not recommended for production deployments.

 See [../README.md](../README.md) for complete instructions on setting up and running the application.

-## Authentication
-This sample uses the Microsoft Authentication Library (MSAL) for React to authenticate users.
-Learn more about it here: https://learn.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-react.

 ## Debug the web app
 Aside from debugging within browsers, you can launch a debug session in Visual Studio.